khulnasoft/pr-insight/docs/docs/tools/improve.md

 ![self_review_1](https://khulnasoft.com/images/pr_insight/self_review_1.png){width=512}

+!!! tip "Tip - Reducing visual footprint after self-review 💎"

+    The configuration parameter `pr_code_suggestions.fold_suggestions_on_self_review` (default is True) can be used to automatically fold the suggestions after the user clicks the self-review checkbox.

+    This reduces the visual footprint of the suggestions, and also indicates to the PR reviewer that the suggestions have been reviewed by the PR author, and don't require further attention.

-!!! tip "Tip - demanding self-review from the PR author 💎"
+!!! tip "Tip - Demanding self-review from the PR author 💎"

     By setting:
-    ```
+    ```toml
     [pr_code_suggestions]
     approve_pr_on_self_review = true
     ```